 Christ Himself answered under oath when asked by Caiaphas, “And the high priest answered and said to Him, “I put You under oath by the living God: Tell us if You are the Christ, the Son of God!”
 Jesus said to him, “It is as you said.
 Nevertheless, I say to you, hereafter you will see the Son of Man sitting at the right hand of the Power, and coming on the clouds of heaven” (Matthew 26:63, 64).
 Here, Caiaphas asked Jesus to take an oath when he said “I adjure thee.”
 Jesus, then, acknowledged that what Caiaphas said is true, showing that judicial oaths are OK to take.

 False swearing, or perjury, has always been considered a serious moral and social offense deserving of the most severe punishment.
 The careless use of God’s name denotes a lack of reverence for Him.
-If our thinking is on a spiritually elevated stand, our words will also be elevated, and will be dictated by what is honest and sincere (Phil.
-4:8).
+If our thinking is on a spiritually elevated stand, our words will also be elevated, and will be dictated by what is honest and sincere (Philippians 4:8).

 Check out our Bible Answers page for more information on a variety of topics.